by-vonn/giya/README.md

 Search for **Paris**, and you'll receive Paris.

-But discovering places you've **never heard of** is surprisingly difficult.
+These recommendations aren't wrong.

+They're simply the places everyone already knows.

-As someone who enjoys backpacking, I wanted to explore a different question:
+As someone who enjoys backpacking, I began wondering:

-> **Can AI help travellers discover places they never thought to search for?**
+> **Can AI encourage people to discover destinations beyond the typical travel route?**

-Giya is my attempt to answer that question.
+Giya was created around a simple belief:

+> **Some of the most memorable journeys begin with places you weren't originally planning to visit.**

+Rather than replacing traditional travel planning, Giya aims to inspire curiosity by introducing travellers to destinations they might never have considered, while providing enough context and verification for them to decide whether those places are worth exploring.

-Rather than relying on a massive pre-built travel database, Giya generates recommendations on demand using AI, verifies information whenever possible, and continuously improves through intelligent caching.
+Rather than relying on a massive pre-built travel database, Giya generates recommendations using AI, verifies information whenever possible, and continuously improves through intelligent caching.

-The goal isn't to replace official travel information.

-The goal is to make discovering the next destination easier.
+Travel isn't only about planning where to go.

+It's about discovering possibilities you didn't know existed.

 ---